 – Tell them what you want them to do now.

 I wrote more about this in a previous article, ‘3 Presentation Tips to Help You To Stop ‘Waffling’’

 We’ve all heard the myth that Ostriches bury their heads in the sand when they are scared.
-It’s not true of course, because as well as not being able to see they wouldn’t be able to breathe.
+It’s not true of course.
+As well as not being able to see, they wouldn’t be able to breathe.